-Aiforsite’s first webinar was held on Thursday, March 31, entitled “Halve the lead time of a construction site and double its profitability”.
+Aiforsite’s first webinar was held on Thursday, March 31, entitled “Halve the programme time of a construction site and double its profitability”.
 It was gratifying to see that the webinar attracted widespread interest among construction companies and industry players.
 We have got participants from YIT, Skanska, Peab, NCC, Cramo, Sweco, A-Insinöörit, Confederation of Finnish Construction Industries RT, Congrid and others.

 In the webinar, we talked about ways to use the data collected on the site in decision-making.
 In the demo section of the webinar, Aiforsite’s COO Pyry Virrantaus presented the operation of Aiforsite’s system live with the example of an ongoing construction project (with the customer’s permission).

 - means for removing obstacles to production and making work more efficient